Blackmill/book-club/.github/ISSUE_TEMPLATE/zen-and-the-art-of-motorcycle-maintenance.md

 ---
-name: Data Feminism
+name: Zen And The Art Of Motorcycle Maintenance
-about: a template for the Data Feminism weekly book session
+about: a template for the Zen And The Art Of Motorcycle Maintenance weekly book session
-title: 'Data Feminism: <date>: Chapters <numbers>'
+title: 'Zen And The Art Of Motorcycle Maintenance: <date>: Chapters <numbers>'
 labels: ''
 assignees: ''

 ---

-# Book: Data Feminism by Catherine D'Ignazio and Lauren F. Klein
+# Book: Zen And The Art Of Motorcycle Maintenance: 40th Anniversary Edition by Robert Pirsig
 ## Aiming to read: <Chapters>

-## Table of Contents
+## Table of Contents TBC
 Abbreviations ..................................................................................... vi
 Introduction: Why Data Science Needs Feminism .............................
 1 1 The Power Chapter ..........................................................................
 21